ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

-  Function composition, but the function g (which is applied first) takes 2 arguments.
+  Function composition, but the function g (which is applied first) takes any number of arguments.
 ```
 ### Function: `compose-or`
 ```